eonica/FastTrack-ERC-4337-Experimental-Bundler-Deployment/README.md

 Finally, the containers are stopped and another script is executed on the server (*process.sh*), to process the resulting measurements and pack these into a *smart_watts.tar.gz* file.
 This file includes the data for plotting and should be fetched from the server.

+Note (Update): *runTests.sh* has been modified to take the configuration options as parameters.
+A *runAllTests.sh* is provided to run a batch of tests.
+Some fixes might still be needed for the block time interval in the alto config file consistency.